-I point my thumb at the Jump Clock.
+I point my thumb at the jump clock.
 “This will be the shuttle’s last Jump.
 How about somewhere relaxing?
 He’s too uptight.
 Maybe he needs a vacation.”

 “Pronos it is,” Laura says.

 “He can’t afford Pronos on a FIB salary.”